dugramen/pokemon-quiz/README.md

 # Pokemon Quizzes
-A set of random quizzes to test your Pokemon knowladge.
+A set of random quizzes to test your Pokemon knowledge.
 All data is grabbed from the public PokeAPI database

 ### Quizes
  - **Silhouette** - Guess the Pokemon based on their silhouette in classic "who's that pokemon" style